Mochras

 Mochras is known for the wide variety of seashells that wash up on the beach, and for its wild flowers.
 It is said to have been connected to the mythical Cantre'r Gwaelod.

 The peninsula lies within the Snowdonia National Park.
-From the end of October to the following March local farmers bring their sheep from the lowlands to graze on the 'island'.
+From the end of October to the following March local farmers bring their sheep from the lowlands to graze.

 Geology

 Mochras is significant for the UK earth sciences.
 The area consists of a low lying raised beach (which encompasses the nearby Llanbedr Airport).

 Between 1967 and 1969 the Institute of Geological Sciences (now known as the British Geological Survey) drilled a 1,938 m stratigraphic proving borehole at Mochras Farm.
 This found relatively young Tertiary and Mesozoic rocks (including a well-developed Upper, Middle and Lower Lias section towards the base of the Jurassic), faulted against the ancient Cambrian rocks of the Harlech dome.
 In 1971, the vertical throw of the fault was judged to be at least 4500 m.